This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Another example is those who are currently on bail in criminal proceedings, or who have ever been sentenced to imprisonment, or a term of detention of five years or more.

-For full details of the restrictions on those taking part in jury service, see Boxes A and B of the Guide to Jury Summons.
+For full details of the restrictions on those taking part in jury service, see Boxes A and B of the jury service guide.

 What if I have a disability?

 Anyone who receives a jury summons from the Jury Central Summoning Bureau is asked whether they have a “disability or impairment, which will require adjustments or additional assistance to be made for you when carrying out jury service”.